gandhi56-zz/RubberDuck/README.md

 ### Issues and TODOs
 * Application context
-  * how to automatically receive submission statuses of the user?
-  * display verdicts for the problem in a table
   * keep track of user progress in the code pond
   * display code pond statistics
 * User interface